• Skip to main content

 It is a full-body compound exercise that heavily targets the neglected muscles of your posterior chain, the back half of your body.

-After all, I frequently walked the treadmill and did dumbbell curls and presses at the neighborhood YMCA.
+After all, I frequently walked on the treadmill and did dumbbell curls and presses at the neighborhood YMCA.

 Yet, I was fatter than ever.